michalszynkiewicz/jardif/README.md

-A simple tool to check the differences between maven and gradle builds.
+A simple tool to check the differences between jars, either two specific jars or built by Maven and Gradle.

+**WARNING** although written in java, the project relies on bash tools like `find` and `diff`

+## Maven vs Gradle

 Run in the project directory.